Antenna (radio): Overview

 Antennas are required by any radio receiver or transmitter to couple its electrical connection to the electromagnetic field.
-Radio waves are electromagnetic waves which carry signals through the air (or through space) at the speed of light with almost no transmission loss.
+Radio waves are electromagnetic waves which carry signals through space at the speed of light with almost no transmission loss.

 Antennas can be classified as omnidirectional, radiating energy approximately equally in all horizontal directions, or directional, where radio waves are concentrated in some direction(s).
 A so-called beam antenna is unidirectional, designed for maximum response in the direction of the other station, whereas many other antennas are intended to accommodate stations in various directions but are not truly omnidirectional.
 Since antennas obey reciprocity the same radiation pattern applies to transmission as well as reception of radio waves.
-A hypothetical antenna that radiates equally in all vertical as well as all horizontal angles is called an isotropic radiator however these cannot exist in practice nor would they be particularly desired.
+A hypothetical antenna that radiates equally in all directions (vertical as well as all horizontal angles) is called an isotropic radiator; however, these cannot exist in practice nor would they be particularly desired.
 For most terrestrial communications, rather, there is an advantage in reducing radiation toward the sky or ground in favor of horizontal direction(s).

 A dipole antenna oriented horizontally sends no energy in the direction of the conductor – this is called the antenna null – but is usable in most other directions.
-A number of such dipole elements can be combined into an antenna array such as the Yagi-Uda in order to favor a single horizontal direction, thus termed a beam antenna.
+A number of such dipole elements can be combined into an antenna array such as the Yagi–Uda in order to favor a single horizontal direction, thus termed a beam antenna.

 The dipole antenna, which is the basis for most antenna designs, is a balanced component, with equal but opposite voltages and currents applied at its two terminals.
 The vertical antenna is a monopole antenna, not balanced with respect to ground.
-The ground (or any large conductive surface) plays the role of the second conductor of a dipole.
+The ground (or any large conductive surface) plays the role of the second conductor of a monopole.
 Since monopole antennas rely on a conductive surface, they may be mounted with a ground plane to approximate the effect of being mounted on the Earth's surface.

 More complex antennas increase the directivity of the antenna.
 Additional elements in the antenna structure, which need not be directly connected to the receiver or transmitter, increase its directionality.
 Antenna "gain" describes the concentration of radiated power into a particular solid angle of space.
 "Gain" is perhaps an unfortunately chosen term, by comparison with amplifier "gain" which implies a net increase in power.
 In contrast, for antenna "gain", the power increased in the desired direction is at the expense of power reduced in undesired directions.
-Unlike amplifiers, antennas are electrically “passive” devices which conserve total power, and there is no increase in total power above that delivered from the power source (the transmitter), only improved distribution of that fixed total.
+Unlike amplifiers, antennas are electrically "passive" devices which conserve total power, and there is no increase in total power above that delivered from the power source (the transmitter), only improved distribution of that fixed total.